kyliejudd/srjoth/README.md

 ### haproxy (reverse proxy)

+you will need to configure your dns records.

 #### certs

 I use 1 cert per dns entry instead of a wildcard, I use letsencrypt so it doesn't cost anymore, and I automate the renewal.